gotchoices/MyCHIPs/doc/learn-tally.md

   reference number and recognize the purchase as complete.

 ### Establishing a Tally
-Version 1.0 of the tally protocol is described formally [here](learn-protocol.md#tally-protocol)).
+Version 1.0 of the tally protocol is described formally [here](learn-protocol.md#tally-protocol).
-In addition to this higher-level negotiation of the tally record itself, peer sites need to open a channel over which they can communicate securely which process is discussed [here](learn-noise.md).
+In addition to this higher-level negotiation of the tally record itself, peer sites need to open a channel over which they can communicate securely.
+That process is discussed [here](learn-noise.md).
 In the case of a first-time tally, these two levels are tightly coupled.

 A MyCHIPs server should not normally accept a connection from anyone it doesn't already know about.
 So if two parties want to create a tally between them, one of the parties will have to issue a tally ticket to the other.